pyupio/pyup/pyup/templates/_api_key.md

 {% if not api_key %}
 ---
-*Adding an API key gives you access to pyup.io's latest vulnerability database and pull requests with changelogs.
+*Running the bot with an API key allows it to query pyup.io's API for changelogs and insecure packages.
+This is highly recommended for production use.
 [Learn More](https://pyup.io/docs/api-key/)*
 {% endif %}